 And it’s not only about self-talk.
 Questions can shape your beliefs (negative or positive) and reinforce them.
 The first step to change a belief is to start questioning it, to start asking questions.

 The above negative questions will reinforce a lot of negative and limiting beliefs.
 And vice-versa.

-And I also strongly believe that questions have the power to create big changes and amazing breakthroughs.
+Questions have the power to create big changes and amazing breakthroughs.
 Why?
-Because they help you shake off and question your beliefs, and if you used them correctly you can shake off the limiting and toxic beliefs you have about yourself, your abilities, your future and even life itself.
+Because they help you shake off and question your beliefs.
+And if you used them correctly you can destroy the limiting and toxic beliefs you have about yourself, your abilities, and even life itself.

 The questions below will help you look at things from a different perspective, question the toxic beliefs and start building new empowering beliefs and thinking patterns that will empower you.